 Locating the UltraConnect wireless antennas

-ThinkPad notebook computers feature an integrated UltraConnectTM wireless antenna system built into the display for optimal reception, enabling wireless communication wherever you are.
+ThinkPad notebook computers feature an integrated UltraConnectTM wireless antenna system built under the keyboard bezel for optimal reception, enabling wireless communication wherever you are.

-The following illustration shows the antennas locations of your computer:
+The following illustration helps you locate the antennas in your computer.